 Kathy, sobbed on the phone.
 “Logan’s missing!
 My husband’s golfing and hasn’t returned my call.”

-“I’m on my way.”
-I filled my pouch with treats and snapped his water bottle to my belt.
+I filled my waist pouch with his favorite treats, located his water bottle.
 “Let’s go, Syd.”

 Kathy stood out front, waving her arms.